stellar-deprecated/docs/guides/anchor.md

 2. Use [federation](concepts/federation.md) and the [`memo`](concepts/transactions.md#memo) field in transactions to send and receive payments on behalf of your customers.
 In this approach, transactions intended for your customers are all made using your *base account*.
 The `memo` field of the transaction is used to identify the actual customer a payment is intended for.

     Using a single account requires you to do additional bookkeeping, but means you have fewer keys to manage and more control over accounts.
-It is a good way to add Stellar features to an existing account system.
+If you already have existing banking systems, this is the simplest way to integrate Stellar with them.

-You can also make your own variations on the above approaches.
-For this guide, we’ll follow appraoch #2 above.
+You can also create your own variations on the above approaches. **For this guide, we’ll follow appraoch #2—using a single Stellar account to transact on behalf of your customers.**

 ## Set Up Bridge Server